LogikP/EPITECH_WorkShop_MicroService/README.md

 # Step 6 : API GateWay

-open the krakend.json file and setup your first redirection : au lien maintenant de ping le localhost:8002, si tu as bien fais ton travail, tu es censé pourvoir ping et avoir le même résultat que précédement sur le localhost:8080
+All the documentation is here : https://www.krakend.io/docs/overview/introduction/

+open the ./KrakenD/krakend.json file and setup your first redirection!

+at the link now to ping the localhost: 8002, if you did your job well, you are supposed to ping and have the same result as before on the localhost: 8080

-# Step 7 : Allez plus loin
+# Step 7 : go further

+Now that you know how to use all the tools, we offer you a more complicated exercise.

+You are now going to go ping an outside API, we have chosen a weather API.
+The goal is simple: retrieve all the information related to the weather in relation to a given city !

+Go to the ./API_ts/src/controller/user.controller.ts file. perform the exercise